learn-co-students/nyc04-seng-ft-041920/09-hashes-and-the-internet/README.md

 ## What Happens When I Press Enter or Click a Link?

 As we are browsing the internet and we click a link or type an address to our address bar, we say that a *request* is being made to a server.
 We're asking another computer somewhere else in the world to send us the webpage (a document) or some other information over the internet so that our browser can read it and present it to us.
 The _response_ is what our browser gets back from the server.
 This entire cycle is called the **request-response lifecycle**.
 When we make a request, we should get a response.
-We we learn a little more more about these requests and responses next lecture.
+We will learn a little more more about these requests and responses next lecture.

 <p>
 <details>